dcos/shakedown/API.md

 ### ui_config_metadata()

-Returns the JSON of the UI configuration metadata for DCOS Enterprise clusters.
+Returns the JSON of the UI configuration metadata for DC/OS Enterprise clusters.
-Return None if DCOS Open or DCOS Version is < 1.9.
+Return None if DC/OS Open or DC/OS Version is < 1.9.

 ##### *parameters*